fiskaltrust/portal-manual-doc/doc/handbook-fr/disclaimer.md

 The individual pages described are sometimes called up with a delay of up to 60 seconds.
 This is due to the fact that some very complex processes, such as a database search or querying external services, are carried out in the background.

-We are pleased receive any information for the improvement of our services.
+We are pleased to receive any information for the improvement of our services.

 ### Contact<a name="contact"></a>
 Please find here all possibilities to contact fiskaltrust SAS.